Yolinux.com logo

 Subversion vs Clearcase comparison:

-1. Clearcase requires each user to create and manage a new branch every time the developer wishes to work on code.
-This requires writing a new Clearcase configspec to use the branch.
+1. Clearcase operates in two modes (1) "Dynamic View" with a mounted "Multi-Versioned File System" (MVFS) which operates like a shared drive with a file system which supports change management or (2) "Snapshot View" which downloads the repository to the local filesystem in a similar fashion to Subversion.
+When using a "Dynamic View", Clearcase recommends that each user create and manage a new branch every time the developer wishes to work on code.
+This requires writing a new Clearcase "Configuration Specification" (config-spec) to use the branch.
 Although scripts are available to simplify the task, Clearcase is still a complex system requiring constant expert support.
-If the developer is working on two tasks, he will be switching config specs when switching tasks.
+If the developer is working on two tasks, he will be switching config-specs when switching tasks.
 Subversion does not require this as the developer is always working with a local copy which can not be disturbed by the check-in of another developer.
 Both systems might require a merge if another developer has altered the same code.
 Thus for small projects without expert dedicated Clearcase support, Subversion is the clear winner.
+It is the Clearcase config-spec rules definition and generation required to view the CM repository which many find burdensome.
 Subversion is simple to administer and simple to use.

 3. Cost.
 Subversion is free vs Clearcase license fees.
 It also seems to take a larger staff and more expertise to run a Clearcase installation.

-4. Subversion is much easier to use in an Enterprise (nation wide or global) environment as it uses web technologies.
-Cleacase uses a feature called "Multi-site" for this purpose.
+4. Subversion is easy to use in an Enterprise (nation wide or global) environment as it uses HTTP based web technologies.
+Clearcase "Dynamic Views" with MVFS uses a feature called "Multi-site" for this purpose.
 Since Clearcase dynamic views are a local mounted file system (MVFS) mirroring a shared Clearcase server file system, it does not lend itself to networks which can have unexpected latencies and momentary delays such as the internet.
 Clearcase multi-site overcomes this and is used to tie together remote locations.
 This requires a highly skilled Clearcase administrator.
+One could use Clearcase "Snapshot Views" to overcome this complexity.
+A recent Clearcase addition is the Remote Client.
+This is an Eclipse based client to interface with the Clearcase repository and said to simplify the user experience.
 No special considerations are necessary for Subversion in this environment.

 5. Both Subversion and Clearcase have a web interface for viewing the source code on the server.
 Subversion's is native as part of the installation with Apache.
-It is greatly improved when used with Insurrection (http://insurrection.tigris.org) Clearcase on the other hand requires each developer to generate a static view on the Clearcase web server from which one can view the code via the web.
-The Clearcase web interface is poor and I can not recommend its use.
+It is greatly improved when used with Insurrection or ViewVC.
+Clearcase on the other hand requires each developer to generate a static view on the Clearcase web server from which one can view the code via the web.
+The Clearcase web interface is poor (in 2006) and I can not recommend its use.

-6. Integration with bug tracking and regression testing.
-Subversion integrates with Trac and Cabie, a multi-platform automated build and test tool.
-Cabie is definitely a time saver as it compiles and tests the build on all platforms.
+7. Integration with regression testing: Subversion integrates with Jenkins, a multi-platform automated build and test tool.
+Jenkins is definitely a time saver as it compiles and tests the build on all platforms.
 It is perfect for rapid development as it tests the build upon each check-in.
 A plus for rapid development.
-Clearcase integrates with Rational Clearquest and Buildforge.
+There are interfaces available which allow Jenkins to interface with Clearcase.
+Clearcase typically integrates with Rational Buildforge.